maneeshsit/PCIe/README.md

 For NVIDIA GPUs: Use TensorRT for inference optimization.
 For Intel FPGAs: Use OpenVINO's optimized inference engine.
 For Xilinx FPGAs: Use Vitis AI tools for quantization and deployment.
-For AMD GPUs: Use ROCm libraries and tools like ROCProfiler and ROCTrace for machine learning, computer vision, and mathematical computations.
+For AMD GPUs: Use ROCm libraries and tools for machine learning, computer vision, and mathematical computations.

 7. Monitor and Debug